mitp0sh/gath/README.md

 * poll interval set to 6 minutes
 * source code tarballs of macos-10152 and macos-10151 in specified order are monitored
-* ignore-components is set to false, which is why the following whitelist is enabled
+* ignore-components is set to false, which is why the following white-list is enabled
-* for each version there are two whitelist entries, e.g. for macos-10152 this is the xnu kernel and the IOFireWireAVC kernel extension.
+* for each version there are two white-list entries, e.g. for macos-10152 this is the xnu kernel and the IOFireWireAVC kernel extension.
 Likewise for macos-10151...

 # Results